Executive and Operations Staff

 Mr. Williams has been actively involved in hockey as a player and coach, was the founder and president of the St. John’s Junior Hockey League, was instrumental in bringing the St. John’s Maple Leafs AHL team to St. John’s, was a significant driver in building Mile One Centre, and served as a member of the Board of Governors of the Canadian Sports Hall of Fame.

-Glenn is a four-time American Hockey League award winner.
-He was awarded the James Hendy Award as the league’s top executive twice in 2002 and 2012 and the Thomas Ebright Award for lifelong contribution to the AHL in 2005.
-Glenn also received the Ken McKenzie Award in 1997 for outstanding promotion of the AHL in St. John’s.
+He was part of two championship teams, as the Steelheads captured the Kelly Cup when he was at the helm, and the Bulldogs won the 2007 AHL Calder Cup.
+Stanford is also a four-time American Hockey League award winner.
+He was awarded the James Hendy Award as the league’s top executive twice in 2002 and 2012, and the Thomas Ebright Award for lifelong contribution to the AHL in 2005.
+Stanford also received the Ken McKenzie Award in 1997 for outstanding promotion of the AHL in St. John’s.

 Contact Glenn at [email protected].